areaDetector/ADEiger/docs/ADEiger/eiger.rst

       The resulting frame rate will be 1/AcquirePeriod.
   * - $(P)$(R)DataType_RBV
     - N.A
     - The data type of the image data.
-This depends both on the AcquirePeriod (frame rate) and the AcquireTime (exposure time).
+This depends on the Eiger model, the AcquirePeriod (frame rate) and the AcquireTime (exposure time).
+At long exposure times it is UInt32, at intermediate frame rates it is UInt16, and at very high frame rates it is UInt8.
+For example, on an Eiger2 500K:

       - AcquireTime > 0.0066 ms: DataType_RBV=UInt32
       - AcquirePeriod <  .00045 (2200 frames/s): DataType_RBV=UInt8